 - Videos contain music from the YouTube Audio Library.

-Info in the “Music in this video” section only appears when there’s accurate, high quality data available.
 We’re continually working with our music industry partners to add more data and improve the quality and accuracy of the info we have.

 - YouTube doesn’t have sufficient data from the copyright owner.